CERTCC/CERT-Guide-to-CVD/docs/phases/discovery.md

 # Discovery

-*Reports that say that something hasn't happened are always interesting to me, because as we know, there are known knowns; there are things we know we know.
-We also know there are known unknowns; that is to say we know there are some things we do not know.
-But there are also unknown unknowns -- the ones we don't know we don't know.* *-- Donald Rumsfeld*

-*
-*

 Aside from the simplest applications, software development is difficult, complex, and prone to error.
 As a result, the likelihood that any given software-based product or component is free of vulnerabilities is